veebch/heat-o-matic/README.md

 # lazycook

-A Pico PID controller that will be used to run a homebrew immersion circulator.
+A Raspberry Pi Pico based proportional integral derivative (PID) controller that will be used to run a home-made immersion circulator.

 Pico + OLED + Rotary Encoder + plug socket